jedisct1/aegis-X/README.md

 The main concern with the same key and nonce pair used in different contexts are differential attacks.

 In AEGIS-128L, there are 80 AES round functions (10 steps) in the initialization function.
-A difference in contexts passes through more than 10 AES round functions, thus exceeding the AES-128 security margin.
+A difference in contexts passes through more than 10 AES round functions, exceeding the AES-128 security margin.

 Furthermore, in order to prevent the difference in the state being eliminated completely in the middle of the initialization, the context difference is repeatedly injected into the state.
 This is consistent with how 128-bit nonces are absorbed in AEGIS-128L.